 Many of the concerns and recommendations made by tribal leaders during past consultations are addressed in the Violence Against Women Reauthorization Act of 2019, H.R.
 1585.
 Other recommendations are addressed in the SURVIVE Act, Justice for Native Survivors, and the Not Invisible Act.
 In 2018 tribal leaders raised concerns about the lack of shelter and supportive services for Indian tribes.
 The primary and only dedicated funding for shelter is provided under the Family Violence Reauthorization Act (FVPSA) that expired in 2015 and must be reauthorized in 2019.

 The concerns and recommendations raised by Indian tribes are extensive as documented in past VAWA Consultation Reports to Congress.
 On the following pages are provided some of the priority issues and where available any supporting legislation.
-Additional information on pending legislation is also provided for VAWA on pages 24-27, MMIW on pages 28-41, FVPSA on pages 42-44, and Alaska Native villages on pages 37-39 and 44-48.
+Additional information on pending legislation is also provided for VAWA on pages 24-27, MMIW on pages 28-41, FVPSA on pages 42-44, and Alaska Native villages on pages 37-39 and pages 44-48.
 A chart of pending legislation is provided at pages 22-23.
 We hope this information is helpful to your preparation for and engagement during the 2019 Consultation.

 Consultation Issues Regarding Reauthorization of the Violence Against Women Act, 2019